 The cost of property and equipment is depreciated over the estimated useful lives of the related assets.
+Leasehold improvements are depreciated over the lesser of the term of the related lease or the estimated useful lives of the assets.
 Depreciation is computed on the straight-line method.
 For the purpose of computing depreciation, the useful life for Machinery and Equipment is 5 to 10 years, Vehicles are 5 years, Buildings are 40 years, and 5 to 10 years for Office Equipment and Furniture.
 The District uses the threshold of \$1,000 for capitalizing assets purchased.